cedar-policy/rfcs/text/0061-functions.md

 foo(1,2, principal.name)
 ```

-Function arguments are eagerly evaluated (i.e., call-by-value), as with extension functions today.
+Function arguments are lazily evaluated (i.e., call-by-name), as opposed to extension functions today.
+Call-by-name is required to support inlining correctly in the presence of errors.
+(Without errors, call-by-name and call-by-value are equivalent in Cedar)
 Functions do not exist at run-time -- they cannot be stored in entity attributes, requests, etc. As such, referencing a function by its name, without calling it, is a syntax error.
 Arguments for each of a function's declared parameters, and no more, must be provided at the call, or it's a syntax error.
 Other errors (such as type errors or overflow) are detected at runtime, or via validation.